- Key drivers of the aggressive digital transformation in financial service companies

 What are the challenges to AI risk management in banking?

 Of course, there are some.
-Besides the technical challenges of developing AI apps for banking, such as building correct and relevant algorithms, there are also challenges related to regulatory field and data access rights.
+Besides the technical challenges of developing AI apps for banking, such as building correct and relevant algorithms, there are also challenges related to the regulatory field and data access rights.

 Contact our team at firstname.lastname@example.org for more information.